 Propagate Dahlias from Cuttings, a great way to get more for free.
-Fill in a large bed with Dahlias and keep to your budget or give away to friends.
+Fill in a large bed with Dahlias and keep to your budget.

 Dahlias are a new favorite in my garden.
 I had avoided them in the past because I felt they were too much work.
 I did not relish the idea of having to dig them up each Fall and pack them away for the winter.